bluuuk/bluuuk.github.io/_posts/2025-09-22-crew_secure-file-transfer.md

 ### Vulnerability

-Alarms should ring when someones reuses a **nonce**!
+Alarms should ring when someone reuses a **nonce**!
 In our case, the nonce is set to the secret key for receiving data `clientRX`.
 In all subsequent calls to this function, the nonce is therefore always the same.
 Furthermore, the keys for receiving and transmitting data is **are the same**.
 The sender side however has the keys in different order to have a correct encryption scheme, i.e. both will encrypt with the same key but the key has a different name on each side.

 ```c
 chchcha(ciphertext: &plaintextFileLength, plaintext: &ciphertextFileLength, length: 8,
         key: &clientTX, nonce: &clientRX, blockCounterIC: &blockCounterSending)
 ```

-### Explotation strat
+### Exploitation strategy

 However, to curb our enthusiasm, we also see the parameter `blockCounterIC` which modifies the counter which goes into the CHACHA construction to generate a keystream.